5gasp/CICD_LTR/ftp/tests/nef_authentication/docs.md

 Nef Authentication.testNEFAuthentication
 ==============================================================================
 Validate if NetApp is able to authenticate with the NEF               | PASS |
-Test Successfull!
+Test Successful!
 NetApp was able to authenticate with the NEF
 ------------------------------------------------------------------------------
 Nef Authentication.testNEFAuthentication                              | PASS |
 1 test, 1 passed, 0 failed